 "Circle is great for filtering Apps, Websites, and Categories, but it is not able to filter the content within a specific website or application."

-For YouTube, this means Circle can do exactly three things:
+For YouTube, that means Circle can only do three things:

-- Allow YouTube entirely -- no filtering whatsoever
+- Allow YouTube entirely: No filtering at all.

 What Circle Cannot Do on YouTube